m0r1s/moris-garden-horizons-macro/README.md

 ### Getting Started

 1. Open Roblox and join Garden Horizons
+2. Input a valid Private Server link in the Settings
-2. Hit `F1` to start
+3. Hit `F1` to start
-3. The script will resize your Roblox window and start the auto-purchasing loop
+4. The script will resize your Roblox window and start the macro loop
-4. Every Shop Refresh the macro goes back to the Shop to buy the Selected Seeds/Tools

 ---

 ## If Something Goes Wrong

 - Make sure Roblox is actually open and you can see the game window
+- Make sure you have Ui Navigation enabled and the key set in the GUI
 - Make sure windows scaling setting is set to 100%
 - For additional help join the discord